dolasairam/whale_like_9s/README.md

 This is a TextAnalyzer file.
 Output of the file is :-

- otal Words (excluding excluded words): 123488
+Total Words (excluding excluded words): 123488

 Top 5 Most Frequent Words:
 whale: 1146